-Everyone looks for fulfillment in life, but when you retire, it’s sometimes hard to find fulfillment.
+Everyone looks for fulfillment in life, but when you retire, it’s sometimes hard to find fulfillment (again).
 Your life changes drastically and you can feel lost.
 And there maybe comes a time where you ask yourself: How do I get fulfillment from retirement?